mrmikecostello/api_swgoh_help/README.md

 The primary method provided by the api_swgoh_help class is fetchAPI().
 This method takes two parameters.
 The first parameter is the endpoint URL to call, for example '/swgoh/data'.
-The second parameter is a standard python dictionary containing the paramters needed for the desired endpoint.
+The second parameter is a standard python dictionary containing the parameters needed for the desired endpoint.
 The dictionary is converted to a JSON string to send in the body of the HTTP POST sent to the API.
 The fetchAPI() method automatically manages the Authorization token issued by the API upon successful login during the initial request.